5 Fixes: OneDrive Shared with me Not Showing on Desktop/in Explorer

 Users can directly and easily back up PC files to cloud storage services such as OneDrive and Google Drive, as well as a more secure cloud space - CBackup Cloud with a large cloud space, and it offers 10GB of free cloud space for users to protect more files.

 Step 2.
-Click the My Storage tab on the left, tap + > Add Cloud, choose OneDrive, and click the Add button.
+Click the Storage tab on the left, tap OneDrive, and click the Authorize Now button.
 Then sign in to your OneDrive account and authorize CBackup to access your OneDrive files.

 Step 4.
-Then click Add Source to select the files to be backed up, click Add Destination > Single Cloud to select OneDrive as the backup destination.
+Then select the files to be backed up, and select OneDrive as the backup destination.

 ✎Note: You can click on the Settings button in the lower-left corner and go to Scheduler to set up OneDrive automatic backup to avoid forgetting to back up important data to the cloud in a timely manner.